Ben Hardaway: Army service

-Career
+Artistic career

-Hardaway started his career at the Kansas City Post as a cartoonist before eventually going into the animation business, working for the Kansas City Film Ad Service.
-He later worked for the Walt Disney Animation Studios and the Ub Iwerks Studio, after which Hardaway was hired by the Leon Schlesinger studio as a gagman for the Friz Freleng unit.
+Hardaway started his career at the Kansas City Post as a cartoonist and in 1921, illustrated a book by James W. Earp called Boomer Jones, a character created in the late 1910s by Earp, before eventually going into the animation business, working for the Kansas City Film Ad Service.
+He later worked for the Walt Disney Productions animation unit and the Ub Iwerks Studio, after which Hardaway was hired by the Leon Schlesinger studio as a gagman for the Friz Freleng unit.
 He was promoted to director for seven Buddy animated shorts.
 Afterwards he resumed working as a gagman and storyman.
 He started receiving film credits in 1937.
 His writing credits include Daffy Duck & Egghead and The Penguin Parade.

-While at the Schlesinger/Warner Bros. studio during the late 1930s, Hardaway served as a storyman, and co-directed several Looney Tunes and Merrie Melodies shorts with Cal Dalton during Friz Freleng's two-year exodus to Metro-Goldwyn-Mayer.
-Leon Schlesinger needed a replacement for Freleng, and Hardaway's previous experience in the job resulted in his promotion.
+While at the Schlesinger/Warner Bros. studio during the late 1930s, Hardaway served as a storyman.
+He co-directed several Looney Tunes and Merrie Melodies shorts with Cal Dalton during Friz Freleng's two-year exodus to Metro-Goldwyn-Mayer.
+Producer Leon Schlesinger needed a replacement for Freleng, and Hardaway's previous experience in the job resulted in his promotion.
 In 1938, Hardaway co-directed Porky's Hare Hunt, the first film to feature a rabbit.
 When this unnamed, embryonic rabbit was given a new model sheet for a later short, since, according to Chuck Jones, Hardaway "didn't draw it very well", designer Charlie Thorson inadvertently offered a permanent name by titling the model sheet "Bugs' Bunny" since it was meant for Hardaway's unit.
 By the time the rabbit was redesigned and refined for the film A Wild Hare, the name was already being used in relation to the character in studio publicity materials.
 The name Bugs' Bunny shows up in comics and merchandise as late as 1943.

 When Freleng left MGM to return to Warner Bros. in 1939, Hardaway was demoted back to storyman.
 In 1940, Hardaway joined the staff of Walter Lantz Productions, where he helped Walter Lantz in creating the studio's most famous character, Woody Woodpecker.
-Hardaway wrote or co-wrote most of the stories for the 1940–1950 Woody Woodpecker shorts, as well as supplying Woody's voice between 1944 and 1949.
-Shamus Culhane, the director of the Woody cartoons in the 40's, thought Hardaway's humor was crude and formulaic.
+Hardaway wrote or co-wrote most of the stories for the Woody Woodpecker shorts between late 1940 and early 1951, as well as supplying Woody's voice between 1944 and 1949 (sources claiming that Hardaway was the first person to succeed Mel Blanc as Woody's voice after Blanc signed an exclusive contract with Warner Bros. are incorrect: Danny Webb, Kent Rogers, and Dick Nelson provided the voice of Woody between Blanc and Hardaway).

+Shamus Culhane, the director of most of the Woody cartoons between 1944 and 1946, thought Hardaway's humor was crude and formulaic.
 Nevertheless, the collaboration worked, and many consider this the golden era of Woody cartoons.
-During his second year at Lantz, he wrote the story for Scrub Me Mama with a Boogie Beat, whose reissue got withdrawn by Universal in February 1949 due to multiple complaints from the NAACP for its racist stereotypes of African-Americans.
+During his second year at Lantz, he wrote the story for Scrub Me Mama with a Boogie Beat; in February 1949, Universal withdrew it from reissue due to multiple complaints from the NAACP for its racist stereotypes of African-Americans.